vivektangudu123/moveinsync/README.md

 - **Users**
     - Book a bus seat
-    - View Seat plan of the bus along with ETA
+    - View Seat plan of the bus
     - Cancel booking
     - Register in the website
 - Admin
     - Add a bus
-    - Modify bus
+    - Modify bus ( Need to implement )

 ### Tech stack